natesMI/flexbox_playground/README.md

   on the DOM elements.

 - To use the tool:
-  1. Fork the repo to your Github
+  - Fork the repo to your Github
-  2. Clone it down to your local machine
+  - Clone it down to your local machine
-  3. open index.html in you browser
+  - Open index.html in you browser